2013 Serena Williams tennis season: Rogers Cup

 Williams' began her US Open campaign at the 2013 Rogers Cup in Toronto.
 Williams received a bye in the first round and faced Francesca Schiavone.
 Schiavone broke in the fifth game; however, Williams came back and won seven games in a row to take a set and double break lead.
 Schiavone then took two games just to see Williams take the next two and win the match.
 In the third round, Williams faced Venus' conqueror Kirsten Flipkens.
 Williams dominated the first set with a bagel.
 In the second set, Williams broke in the fourth game and it was enough to take the set and advance.
-In the quarterfinals, Williams defeated Slovakian Magdaléna Rybáriková, dropping only a game on each set, which was a hold and a break respectively.
+In the quarterfinals, Williams defeated Slovak Magdaléna Rybáriková, dropping only a game on each set, which was a hold and a break respectively.
 In the final 4, Williams took on Agnieszka Radwańska.
 In the first set, the pair traded breaks twice to push it to a tiebreak, which Williams won.
 In the second set, Radwańska took an early break lead, however Williams then broke Radwańska twice to win the match.
 Williams then took on surprise finalist Sorana Cîrstea; Williams took the first three games, just to see Cîrstea take the next two, however Williams raced through winning the last nine games to win the title.
 This is Williams' eight title of the year matching her most titles in a year.